Skip to main content

 You can reach the 988 Lifeline by dialing or texting 988 from any phone or smartphone.
 You can also talk to a counselor via online chat by visiting the National Suicide and Crisis Lifeline website.
 Here’s what happens when you reach out:

-- When you call 988: You'll first hear an automated message that explains your options and asks you to either make a selection on your keypad or stay on hold.
+• When you call 988: You'll first hear an automated message that explains your options and asks you to either make a selection on your keypad or stay on hold.
 After doing so, you'll hear some background music as you wait for a crisis counselor to come on the line.
 The system is designed to connect you to a counselor who is closest to your local area.
-Once a counselor answers the phone, they will listen carefully, without judgement, to what you're feeling and experiencing.
-Beyond providing comfort and reassurance, your counselor will offer coping strategies to help you feel better.
+Once a counselor answers the phone, they introduce themselves and ask if you are safe.
+Your couselor will then listen carefully, without judgement, to what you're feeling and experiencing.
+Beyond providing comfort and reassurance, your counselor will offer resources that may be helpful.

-- When you text 988: When you send a text to 988, you'll be asked to complete a brief survey.
-Your survey responses will give the counselor a bit more information about your situation.
-You will then be put in touch with a live counselor who will ask you about what you're feeling.
-They will offer empathy as they help you navigate your challenging situation.
+• When you text 988: When you send a text to 988, you'll be given an option to connect with a live counselor, Spanish language, or Veterans Crisis Line.
+Typing "next" will accept the terms of service.
+You will then be asked to complete a brief survey to help the couselors better understand your needs.
+A "Wait" message will appear with an optional questionnaire.
+You will then be put in touch with a live counselor who will introduce themselves and ask if you are safe.
+They will offer empathy, support, and resources as they help you navigate your challenging situation.

 In addition to offering emotional support, your 988 Lifeline counselor may connect you with resources or providers in your local community that can provide you with more help.